Codrax/mspaint-rewritten/README.md

  The Windows 10 version Microsoft Paint rewritten in Delphi

 ## Features
-All features included in the Windows 10 version of mspaint, with a few exceptions, I forgot to add the bending line and the polygon.
+All features included in the Windows 10 version of mspaint

 Minor improvements:
 - Better pen size selector
+- Better fine zoom, from 10% to 1000%

+Missing detalies:
+- Resizing dots don't draw over canvas
+- Bending line and polygon don't work

 ## Dependencies
 -Units in the dependencies folder